Skip to main content

 Beta Features Section

-There you'll find a list of available beta features which can be toggled ON or OFF.
-Look for the option related to "Quick Load Table" and check the checkbox next to this option (2).
+There, you'll find a list of available beta features that can be toggled ON or OFF.
+Look for the option related to "Quick Load Table" and check the checkbox next to it (2).

-By following these steps, you'll successfully activate the Quick Load Table feature for your account.
+By following these steps, you'll successfully activate your account's Quick Load Table feature.

 Difference Between Normal Table & Quick Load Table